MrGiovanni/ModelsGenesis/competition/README.md

 ### 1. Download the pre-trained nnU-Net
 To download the pre-trained nnU-Net, first request [here](https://www.wjx.top/jq/46747127.aspx).
-After submitting the form, download the pre-trained nnU-Net (`genesis_nnunet_luna16_006.model`), create a new folder `pretrained_weights`, and save the model into `pretrained_weights/` directory.
+After submitting the form, download the pre-trained nnU-Net `genesis_nnunet_luna16_006.model`, create a new folder `pretrained_weights`, and save the model to the `pretrained_weights/` directory.

 ### 2. Fine-tune the pre-trained nnU-Net on Task003_Liver